States

 π Note on

-You might notice that Pulse.StateOf<CounterState>(() => this, ShouldUpdate)
+You might notice that Pulse.StateOf<CounterState>(() => this, ShouldUpdate) is called during every render.

-When StateOf()
+When StateOf() is called:

 - StatePulse checks whether the component (identified by

-) is already being tracked. - If not, it sets up the binding and associates the provided
+()=> this) is already being tracked. - If not, it sets up the binding and associates the provided

-β‘ The only cost is during the initial setup.
+The only cost is during the initial setup.

 This design ensures you always have up-to-date, reactive state with no boilerplate and minimal performance impact.